mikenoethiger/twstats/readme.md

 # Cronjob

-Tribalwars updates world stats every ~1 hour, if you want to collect stats for a longer period you could configure a [cronjob](https://linuxhandbook.com/crontab/) to execute the python script periodically and append the csv output to a file.
+Tribalwars updates world stats every ~1 hour, if you want to fetch stats periodically, you could configure a [cronjob](https://linuxhandbook.com/crontab/).

 Cronjob for executing the script every full hour:
 ```
 0 * * * * python3 /path/to/fetchstats.py https://en.tribalwars.net >> /path/to/stats.csv 2>>/path/to/log.txt
 ```

 There are [websites](https://crontab.guru) which help finding the desired cron periodicity.

 I have created a `Dockerfile` and `docker-compose.yml` to deploy a docker container which executes the script every full hour and appends data to `data/twstats.csv` and logs to `data/twstats.log`.